Group Size

 Cost Inclusion

-- All meals and high quality tents on twin sharing basis for the climbing period
+- All meals and high-quality tents are on a sharing basis for the climbing period.

-- Waterproof Duffel bag, Sleeping bag and Down Jacket (Sleeping bag and down jacket must be returned after completion of trek)
+- Waterproof Duffel bag, Sleeping bag, and Down Jacket (Sleeping bag and down jacket must be returned after completion of the trek).

 Cost Exclusion